 How to: Remove the pad and pin your chosen braiding around the edge of the top face, folding neat 45° angles at the corners, then hand stitch.

 The painterly trend is easy to achieve – a few brush strokes and no artistic skill required.
-Why not have a go at updating your living room lampshade?
+Why not have a go at updating your lampshade?

 How to: Mark out your pattern in pencil before you begin, but ensure your fabric paint is undiluted so the marks don’t show through.
 Use a good-quality flat brush to create strokes on the lampshade.
 Allow it to dry before switching on the light.

-A touch of sparkle can uplift wallpaper and give a traditional design modern allure.
+A touch of sparkle can uplift and give a traditional design modern allure.

 How to: Use a good-quality, all-purpose clear glue with a fine nozzle to stick rhinestones in place.
 Work in small areas and use sparingly for a subtle effect.